UPPMAX/R-python-julia-matlab-HPC/docs/python/load_runPython.rst

          $ module spider Python/3.9.5

-.. admonition:: Output at UPPMAX as of March 9 2022
+.. admonition:: Output at UPPMAX as of Feb 7 2023
    :class: dropdown

        .. code-block::  tcl